 Slow cooker fudge is an incredibly easy to make snack that doesn’t need you to spend ages in front of a stove.
-Instead it will slowly melt requiring you to only stir it every 15 to 30 minutes.
+Instead, it will slowly melt requiring you to only stir it every 15 to 30 minutes.

 There is nothing like sitting back after a long day with a nice warm chamomile tea and some gooey delicious chocolate fudge.
-One great thing about this recipe is that if you don’t eat it all straight away then it will keep in the fridge for up to about a month.
+One great thing about this recipe is that if you don’t eat it all straight away, then it will keep in the fridge for up to about a month.

 Slow Cooker Fudge Recipe

-400g (14 oz.) can sweetened condensed milk
+- 400g (14 oz.) can sweetened condensed milk

-1 tsp. vanilla essence
+- 1 tsp. vanilla essence

-1 Tbsp. butter, unsalted
+- 1 Tbsp. butter, unsalted

-Place all the ingredients in a slow cooker.
+- Place all the ingredients in a slow cooker.

-Turn the slow cooker to low and leave the lid off.
+- Turn the slow cooker to low and leave the lid off.

-Cook for one hour, stirring every 15-30 minutes.
+- Cook for one hour, stirring every 15-30 minutes.

-Once done, pour into the lined tin.
+- Once done, pour into the lined tin.

-Place in the fridge for at least 2 hours.
+- Place in the fridge for at least 2 hours.

-Once set cut into squares and enjoy!
+- Once set cut into squares and enjoy!

-You can swap the vanilla essence out for something else such as an orange or mint extract.
-This will change the flavor of the fudge to something that you might like even more.
+- You can swap the vanilla essence out for something else such as an orange or mint extract.
+This extra will change the flavor of the fudge to something that you might like even more.
 Feel free to experiment with the many different types of flavorings out there.
 You could come up with something truly amazing.

 You’re also able to do a very similar version of this chocolate fudge recipe in the microwave.
 The end result is roughly the same but it really just comes down to what cooking method you prefer.

 There are plenty of other chocolate dishes that you’re able to cook up in the slow cooker.
 For example one of my favorites is the delicious chocolate brownies.
-These brownies come out incredibly rich and gooey, they also go amazing with some vanilla ice cream.
+These brownies come out incredibly rich and gooey, and they also go amazing with some vanilla ice cream.

 I hope you enjoy this slow cooker fudge recipe!
 If you have any feedback or have an amazing variation that you want to share, then please don’t hesitate to leave a comment below.